exonym/exonymwallet/libexonymwallet/README.md

 `onboardSybilTestnet()` Executes the adoption protocol for the Sybil Test Net.

-`onboardRulebook()` Executes the adoption protocol for a permissionless Advocate, this function works via the universal link and is designed for use with the smartphone app.
+`onboardRulebook()` Executes the adoption protocol for a permissionless Moderator, this function works via the universal link and is designed for use with the smartphone app.

-`onboardRulebookAdvocateUID(advocate_UID)`
+`onboardRulebookModeratorUID(moderator_UID)`
-Executes the adoption protocol for a permissioned advocate via the advocate UID.
+Executes the adoption protocol for a permissioned moderator via the moderator UID.

 `authenticate()`
 Authenticates an existing wallet to open it.